rileysmindcom/Assignments-CISC-191/Assignment 2.1.md

 # Assignment: 1.2 Salary & Tax Calculation

 ## My Lab Objective

-Use Java classes, setters, and constructor overloading to calculate a tax rate and the tax to pay given an annual salary.
+Recall by using setters, a Java class, and constructor overloading to solve the tax rate, and calculate the tax to pay for the given annual salary.

 This is my Assignment 1.2 Code
 TaxTableTools.java